content-island/workshop-step-by-step-guide/06-server-action-form/README.md

 ```

-Let's understand the code above:
+Quick breakdown:

-- We import the Resend library and initialize it with our API key.
+- We validate the form input with Zod (so only valid emails get through)
-- We define a server action named `sendSubscription` that accepts form data.
+- We call Resend to send the email
-- We use Zod to validate the input, ensuring that the email is in a valid format.
+- We return a simple success/fail response for the UI

-- In the handler, we attempt to send an email using the Resend service and return a success or error message based on the outcome.
+## Connecting the form

-We can now connect this action to our newsletter form.
+Now we can connect this action to our newsletter forms.
+First, we'll update the wide newsletter component

 _./src/pods/newsletter/components/newsletter-wide.astro_